roji/EntityFramework.Docs/entity-framework/core/performance/other-performance-topics.md

 ---
-title: DbContext Pooling
+title: Other Performance Topics
-description: DbContext pooling in Entity Framework Core
+description: Other performance topics for Entity Framework Core
 author: rick-anderson
 ms.author: riande
 ms.date: 9/19/2020
-uid: core/miscellaneous/context-pooling
+uid: core/performance/other-performance-topics
 ---
+# Other Performance Topics

-# DbContext pooling
+## DbContext pooling

 `AddDbContextPool` enables pooling of `DbContext` instances.
 Context pooling can increase throughput in high-scale scenarios such as web servers by reusing context instances, rather than creating new instances for each request.